The creativity of author, designer and publisher Ben Arogundade

-Celebrity Mouths & Beauty: Would Angelina Jolie's Big Lips Be Considered Beautiful If She Was Black?
+Celebrity Beauty: Are Angelina Jolie’s Big Lips Only Considered Beautiful Because She’s White?

-CELEBRITY ACTRESS ANGELINA Jolie's big lips are universally celebrated as beautiful - but for centuries, black people have been made to feel ashamed of theirs.
+HOLLYWOOD ACTRESS ANGELINA Jolie's big lips are universally celebrated as beautiful - but for centuries, black people have been encouraged to feel ashamed of theirs.
 By Ben Arogundade.
-[May.04.2016]
+Sept.
+20, 2019.

 BIG LIPS ARE BEAUTIFUL.
 The size zero mouth is out of fashion.
 Women today want fleshy, muscular mouths.
 Hollywood film star Angelina Jolie has become the unassuming the poster girl for the aesthetic allure of big lips.
 Hers are the generously upholstered type that most women seem to want, and that most men want to kiss.
 But — would the actress's famous mouth be the subject of such intense global adoration if she were black?
 Indeed, there are scores of black celebrities with equally well-endowed lips — such as actresses Viola Davis and Kerry Washington (star of the film Django Unchained and TV series, 'Scandal'), but they are seldom celebrated in anything like the same way.
 The latest search news figures from Google illustrate the discrepancy between Angelina's voluptuous mouth and those of black celebrities.
 The search giant, which records and publishes all its Internet queries each month, registers 6,600 monthly searches for the term, “Angelina Jolie lips”, but only 400 for the term, “Kerry Washington lips”.
 Even making adjustments for the fact that Angelina is a bigger star, the discrepancy between them is still marked.

 BIG LIPS BAD